Maxim Berezin

-Maxim Berezin (born January 29, 1991) is a Russian professional ice hockey defenceman who currently plays for HC Neftekhimik Nizhnekamsk of the Kontinental Hockey League (KHL).
+Maxim Berezin (born 29 January 1991) is a Russian professional ice hockey defenceman who is currently an unrestricted free agent.
+He most recently played for HC Lada Togliatti of the Kontinental Hockey League (KHL).

 Playing career

-Berezin started his career in 2007 with the Neftekhimik Nizhnekamsk of the third level Pervaya Liga as a seventeen-year-old, where he scored 13 points in 38 games.
-He would spend most of his 2008-09 season in the second level Vysshaya Liga playing with Neftyanik Leninogorsk, scoring 6 pts in 32 games.
+Berezin started his career in 2007 with HC Neftekhimik Nizhnekamsk of the third level Pervaya Liga as a seventeen-year-old, where he scored 13 points in 38 games.
+He would spend most of his 2008–09 season in the second level Vysshaya Liga playing with Neftyanik Leninogorsk, scoring 6 pts in 32 games.

 He would split his next two seasons between Reaktor Nizhnekamsk of the Molodezhnaya Khokkeinaya Liga and Neftekhimik Nizhnekamsk of the Kontinental Hockey League.
 Berezin would score a career high in points (36) during his 2009–10 stint with Reaktor Nizhnekamsk.

 Following tenures with Avangard Omsk and Avtomobilist Yekaterinburg, Berezin returned to original club, Neftekhimik Nizhnekamsk, on a two-year contract beginning in the 2021–22 season on 3 August 2021.

+As a free agent, Berezin left Neftekhimik for second time in his career, opting to sign a one-year contract with reinstated KHL club, HC Lada Togliatti, for the 2023–24 season on 25 May 2023.

+After two seasons with Lada, Berezin agreed to mutually terminate the remaining season of his contract and leave Togliatti as a free agent on 18 August 2025.